Last updated on January 2nd, 2025 at 12:54 am

 Oregon 37.5 24.1 minutes

-Many people in Southern California want to buy a house but they look around near their work place and find that they can not afford a house.
+Many people in Southern California want to buy a house but they look around near their workplace and find that they can not afford a house.
 Someone tells them if they move from Orange County to Riverside County they can afford a house.
 Sounds good right?
 They drive out on a Saturday through traffic (who would think there is traffic on the weekends) and find a nice house.
 They can afford the house.

 Which photo contains traffic?
 The one on the right is on the Mississippi Gulf Coast

-The two hour commute
+The two-hour commute

-Before long, both husband and wife are both working in Orange County and commuting.
+Before long, both husband and wife are working in Orange County and commuting.
 Their young kids join Little League and it falls to a neighbor to take them to games because the parents are not able to be there (commuting).
 The commute begins to wear on their marriage and family life not to mention the high cost.
 These commuters have forgotten that life may have been better before the long commute.

 Long work commutes have negative consequences